cschaible/framework-comparison-2020/readme.md

 ## Build and run

-All applications use a Postgres database.
+All applications use a PostgreSQL database.
 In the `docker` directory is a Docker-Compose script to set it up (see PostgreSQL / pgAdmin description below).

 ### PostgreSQL / pgAdmin
 - Run the `docker/up.sh` script to start a PostgreSQL Database and pgAdmin with a Docker-Compose script.